 Just-In-Time Manufacturing (JIT)

 Just-in-time manufacturing was a concept introduced to the United States by the Ford motor company.
-It works on a demand-pull basis, contrary to hitherto used techniques which worked on a production-push basis.
+It works on a demand-pull basis, contrary to hitherto used techniques, which worked on a production-push basis.

-To elaborate further, under just-in-time manufacturing (colloquially referred to as JIT production systems), actual orders dictate what should be manufactured, so that the exact quantity is produced at the exact time it is required.
+To elaborate further, under just-in-time manufacturing (colloquially referred to as JIT production systems), actual orders dictate what should be manufactured, so that the exact quantity is produced at the exact time that is required.

 Just-in-time manufacturing goes hand in hand with concepts such as Kanban, continuous improvement and total quality management (TQM).

-Just-in-time production requires intricate planning, in terms of procurement policies and the manufacturing process, if its implementation is to be a success.
+Just-in-time production requires intricate planning in terms of procurement policies and the manufacturing process if its implementation is to be a success.

-Highly advanced technological support systems provide the necessary back-up that Just-in-time manufacturing demands, with production scheduling software and electronic data interchange being the most sought after.
+Highly advanced technological support systems provide the necessary back-up that Just-in-time manufacturing demands with production scheduling software and electronic data interchange being the most sought after.

 Advantages Just-In-Time Systems